JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

-`AUTOFSM.__repr__` (§3, canonical-name hashing) carries the canonical key and `max_latency` but *not* `.latency` itself — a wrapper whose body varied with `.latency` could hash two genuinely different circuits to the same entity name and reuse stale measured delays, the same class of hazard closed for the `ctl` parameter in AUTOFSM v3.
+`AUTOFSM.__repr__` (§3, canonical-name hashing) carries the canonical key and `max_latency` but *not* `.latency` itself — a wrapper whose body varied with `.latency` could hash two genuinely different circuits to the same entity name and reuse stale measured delays.
 Avoiding `.latency` in the body sidesteps it by construction.

 See `src/tests/pypeline_tests/inst/stream_autofsm_test.py` for the native-sim handshake/backpressure tests and `self_check_stream_autofsm_test.py` for the